+- 1. Status of Stock Assessment results relative to BRPs

+- 2. Management Conservation Advice

+- 3. Three-Year Forecast Table

+- 4. Landings and Status Table

+- 1. Landings by Fleet

+- 2. Spawning Biomass

+- 3. Recruitment

+- 4. Fishing Mortality

+- 5. Exploitation Rate

+- 5. Stock Identification and Distribution

+- 6. Catches

+- Data and Assessment

+Biological Reference Points

+Special Comments

-- W6.
+- W9.
 Format for the Statistical Working Group report.
-The main focus of the Statistical Working Group is the collection of accurate fishery statistics, biological and other data in support of stock assessment research, and to coordinate timely exchange and reporting of those data.
+The main focus of the Statistical Working Group is to facilitate the collection of accurate fishery statistics, biological and other data in support of stock assessment research, and to coordinate timely exchange and reporting of those data.
 As such, Data Correspondents should serve on this Working Group.
+Examples of topics to be reviewed and reported on by the Statistics Working Group:

-The following is a recommended outline for reports of the Statistical Working Group: - A. Introduction - B. Review of Data Requirements for Stock Assessment and Fishery Monitoring - C. Review of Data Collected and performances by Participants - D. Updating of Data Inventory and Depository - E. Review of Data Reporting Protocol (reporting schedule, data access and availability, data correspondence) - F. Conclusions, Recommendations and Updated Work Plan - G. Administrative Matters - H. Adjournment
+- Review of Data Requirements for Stock Assessment and Fishery Monitoring

+- Review of Data Collected and performances by Participants

+- Updating of Data Inventory and Depository

+- Review of Data Reporting Protocol (reporting schedule, data access and availability, data correspondence)

-W7.
+- Conclusions, Recommendations and Updated Work Plan

+- Administrative Matters

+W10.
 Style Guidelines for Working Group Reports